gvlproject/HubZero_other_themes/README.md

 ## Module - Footer

-The Alveo footer module is used to show the project sponsor (NeCTAR) and collaborators (a number of Australian Universities).
+The GVL footer module is used to show the project sponsor (NeCTAR) and collaborators (a number of Australian Universities).

 To use this module, git export the contents into a directory called mod_alveofooter